Thermal Insulation in France 2026: Complete Guide

 3. Different insulation materials

 The choice of material depends on the area to be insulated, your budget and environmental preferences.
+According to ADEME, the thermal conductivity (lambda value) determines insulation performance.

 | Material | Conductivity (λ) | Indicative price | Eco-friendly |